-Successful applicants would be invited to participate in an informal 20 minute phone call or online conversation in late April so we can talk about your interest in this program, answer any questions you might have, and cover topics such as confidentiality and privacy, as well as the orientation process.
+Successful applicants will be invited to participate in an informal 20-minute phone call or online conversation so we can talk about your interest in this program, answer any questions you may have, and cover topics such as confidentiality and privacy, as well as the orientation process.

 Thank you for your interest in volunteering as a PFA!

 If you need assistance completing the online sign-up form, please email us at PFAs@grhosp.on.ca or by phone at (519) 504-4379.